 Dividend Distributions for Italian Residents.
 As a rule, dividends paid by Italian-resident companies to Italian residents are not subject to any withholding tax.
 Dividends are generally 95 percent IRES-exempt, or 50.28 percent personal income tax ("IRPEF")-exempt if they are paid to, respectively, Italian resident entities and individuals.
-As an exception, a 26 percent final withholding tax (i.e., such withholding tax represents the only tax liability for the shareholder in relation to the dividend received) applies to dividend distributions made to Italian-resident individuals holding the shares/quotas not in the context of a business activity, provided that the equity interest is not qualified (i.e., it does not exceed 25 percent reduced to 5 percent for listed companies-of the share capital, or 20 percent-reduced to 2 percent for listed companies-of the voting rights in the shareholders' meeting of the subsidiary).
+As an exception, a 26 percent final withholding tax (i.e., such withholding tax represents the only tax liability for the shareholder in relation to the dividend received) applies to dividend distributions made to Italian-resident individuals holding the shares/quotas not in the context of a business activity, provided that the equity interest is not qualified (i.e., it does not exceed 25 percent-reduced to 5 percent for listed companies-of the share capital, or 20 percent-reduced to 2 percent for listed companies-of the voting rights in the shareholders' meeting of the subsidiary).

 Dividend Distributions for Non-Italian Residents.
-As a rule, Italy levies withholding tax on dividend distributions made to non-Italian-resident shareholders (without a permanent establishment to which the shares are effectively connected).
+As a rule, Italy levies withholding tax on dividend distributions made to non-Italian resident shareholders (without a permanent establishment to which the shares are effectively connected).
 The rate of the withholding tax is generally 26 percent, which may be reduced under the applicable double tax treaty, if any.
 The 26 percent withholding tax rate is, however, reduced to 1.375 percent in the case of dividend payments made to non-Italian resident entities that are subject to tax and are resident in an EU Member State or EEA Member State that is a White List Country.
+As a consequence of the reduction of IRES rate, from tax year 2017, the withholding tax rate for dividend payments made to non-Italian resident entities that are subject to tax and are resident in an EU Member State or EEA Member State that is a White List Country also will be reduced to 1.2 percent.

-If the non-Italian-resident shareholder is an EU-resident company without a permanent establishment in Italy to which the shares are effectively connected, it may also benefit from a withholding tax exemption under the Parent-Subsidiary Directive.
+If the non-Italian resident shareholder is an EU-resident company without a permanent establishment in Italy to which the shares are effectively connected, it may also benefit from a withholding tax exemption under the Parent-Subsidiary Directive.

 Capital Gains for Italian Residents.
-The Italian participation exemption, generally applicable to capital gains from the disposal of shares and other equity interests realized by Italian businesses does not, as a rule, apply (and therefore such gains are fully taxed), unless evidence is given that the Real

-Estate Company carries out an "active" business prevailing over the mere leasing activity.
+The Italian participation exemption, generally applicable to capital gains from the disposal of shares and other equity interests realized by Italian businesses does not, as a rule, apply (and therefore such gains are fully taxed), unless evidence is given that the Real Estate Company carries out an "active" business prevailing over the mere leasing activity.
 In this latter case (and subject to the fulfillment of other requirements), the gains, if any, are then 95 percent IRES-exempt and 50.28 percent IRPEF-exempt if realized by, respectively, business entities and sole proprietors or partnerships.